-Contractor Services Listings
+Contractor Services Providers

 Coverage gaps

-1. Newly licensed firms — Contractors who received licensure within the past 12 months may not yet appear in aggregated listings, particularly in states where license data is published quarterly rather than in real time.
+1. Newly licensed firms — Contractors who received licensure within the past 12 months may not yet appear in aggregated providers, particularly in states where license data is published quarterly rather than in real time.

 2. Multi-state operators — A firm licensed in 14 states may appear under only one primary jurisdiction, obscuring its actual geographic scope.